75th Ranger Regiment: Honors, mottos and creed

 The 75th Ranger Regiment has been credited with numerous campaigns from World War II onwards.
 In World War II, they participated in 16 major campaigns, spearheading the campaigns in Morocco, Sicily, Naples-Foggia, Anzio, and Leyte.
 During the Vietnam War, they received campaign participation streamers for every campaign in the war.
 The regiment received streamers with arrowheads (denoting conflicts they spearheaded) for Grenada and Panama.
-To date, the Rangers have earned six Presidential Unit Citations, nine Valorous Unit Awards, and four Meritorious Unit Commendation, the most recent of which were earned in Vietnam and Haditha, Iraq, respectively.
+The Rangers have earned six Presidential Unit Citations, nine Valorous Unit Awards, and four Meritorious Unit Commendation, the most recent of which were earned in Vietnam and Haditha, Iraq, respectively.

 Sua Sponte, Latin for Of their own accord is the 75th Ranger Regiment's Regimental motto.
 Contemporary rangers are triple-volunteers: for the U.S. Army, for Airborne School, and for service in the 75th Ranger Regiment.

-The motto "Rangers lead the way!" dates from 6 June 1944, during the Normandy Landings on Dog White sector of Omaha Beach.
+The motto "Rangers lead the way!" dates from June 6, 1944, during the Normandy Landings on Dog White sector of Omaha Beach.
 Then Brigadier General Norman Cota (assistant CO of the 29th ID) calmly walked towards Maj.
 Max Schneider (CO of the 5th Ranger Battalion) while under heavy machine gun fire and asked "What outfit is this?"
 Someone yelled "5th Rangers!"
 To this, Cota replied "Well then Goddammit, Rangers!
 Lead the way!"